 Telemedicine: Creates Efficiencies, Requires Caution

 While the benefits of telemedicine are vast, its use and adoption must be tempered with caution.
 Physicians must be aware of the risks associated with access, such as patient and staff privacy, inaccuracies in self-reporting, and symptoms that may only be caught in person.
-Additional legal considerations for online interactions, such as licensure compliance, must be addressed for the protection of the physician and the patient.
-According to the Federation of State Medical Boards, only 10 states have provided special-purpose licenses to allow for cross-border telemedicine, while most states require complete licensing if the patient is in their jurisdiction.
+Additional legal considerations for online interactions, such as licensure compliance and professional liability coverage for out-of-state interactions, must be addressed for the protection of the physician and the patient.
+According to the Federation of State Medical Boards, only 12 states have provided special-purpose licenses to allow for cross-border telemedicine, while most states require complete licensing if the patient is in their jurisdiction

 Additional considerations include:

 - Employing secure computer network systems with approved security codes designated under HIPAA compliance.

 - Clearly defining proper protocols for webcams and web-based portals.

 - Using mechanisms to protect the privacy of individuals who do not want to be seen on camera (including staff members, other patients, or patients’ families).

 - Understanding how web-based portals send encryption keys so that hackers can’t access the stream and decrypt the conversation.